Computational identification of irreducible state-spaces for stochastic reaction networks: Computing the decomposed form of state-space

 We now partition the set $\mathcal{D}_u$ of \emph{unbounded} species, into a set $\mathcal{D}_f$ of \emph{free} species and a set $\mathcal{D}_r$ of \emph{restricted} species.
 Letting $S_{\sigma}^{u} = \textnormal{Proj}(S_{\sigma},d_b+1,d)$, we define the number of \emph{free} species $d_f$ and the number of \emph{restricted} species $d_r$ by

 Note that the total number of species ($d$) is equal to the sum of the number of \emph{free} ($d_f$), \emph{bounded} ($d_b$) and \emph{restricted} species ($d_r$).
 Observe that $d_r$ is the dimension of the left nullspace $\mathcal{L} ( S_{\sigma}^{u} )$ of matrix $S_{\sigma}^{u}$, which corresponds to the space of all conservation relations among the \emph{unbounded} species.
 Any nonzero vector $\gamma \in \mathcal{L} ( S_{\sigma}^{u} )$ must necessarily be a mixed-sign conservation relation, because otherwise the species in its support set \eqref{suppsetgamma} would be \emph{bounded} which is not the case.
 Recall that $ n = \textnormal{dim} ( \mathcal{L} (S_{\sigma} ) ) $ is the total number of conservation relations while $n_b$ are the number of conservation relations among the \emph{bounded} species.
 Hence we must have $n \geq n_b + d_r$.
-As it turns out, usually for biological networks (see Section \ref{sec:examples}) this inequality is strict

-which ensures that there are no conservation relations involving both the \emph{bounded} and the \emph{free/restricted} species.
-Note that this condition can also be expressed as
+As it turns out, usually for biological networks (see Section \ref{sec:examples}) this inequality is strict (i.e.\ $n = n_b + d_r$) which is same as saying that the following assumption holds. \begin{assumption} There are no conservation relations involving both the bounded and the free/restricted species i.e.\